 In August 2020, our board of directors adopted, and in September 2020 our stockholders approved, our 2020 Equity Incentive Plan, or, the 2020 Plan.
-The 2020 Plan became effective on the business day immediately prior to the effective date of our registration statement of which this prospectus forms a part.
+The 2020 Plan became effective on the business day immediately prior to the effective date of our registration statement related to our initial public offering.
 Our 2020 Plan provides for the grant of incentive stock options, within the meaning of Section 422 of the Internal Revenue Code of 1986, as amended (or, the Code), to our employees and any of our parent or subsidiary corporations' employees, and for the grant of nonstatutory stock options, restricted stock, restricted stock units, stock appreciation rights, and performance awards to our employees, directors and consultants and any of our parent or subsidiary corporations' employees and consultants.